 Children and older adults should receive immediate treatment, even if they’re experiencing symptoms of mild dehydration.

 Seek immediate medical attention if anyone of any age group exhibits any of the following symptoms:

 Treatment of Dehydration

-According to Mayo Clinic, the only effective treatment for dehydration is to replace lost fluids and lost electrolytes.
-The best approach to dehydration treatment depends on age, the severity of dehydration and its cause.
+According to Mayo Clinic, the only effective dehydration treatment is replacing lost fluids and electrolytes.
+The best approach to dehydration treatment depends on age, its severity, and its cause.

-Use an over-the-counter oral rehydration solution for infants and kids who have been dehydrated due to diarrhoea, vomiting, or fever.
+Use an over-the-counter oral rehydration solution for infants and kids dehydrated due to diarrhoea, vomiting, or fever.
 These solutions restore fluids and electrolytes by combining water and salt in a precise ratio.

 Every one to five minutes, start with roughly a teaspoon (5 millilitres) and gradually increase as tolerated.
 For very young children, using a syringe could be simpler.
-Sports drinks might be diluted for older kids.
-Mix 1 part water with 1 part sports drink.
+Dilute sports drinks for older kids—mix 1 part water with 1 part sports drink.

-If you work or exercise outdoors during hot or humid weather, cool water is your best bet.
+Cool water is your best bet if you work or exercise outdoors during hot or humid weather.
 Electrolyte- and carbohydrate-containing sports drinks may also be beneficial.